tonypdmtr/68hc08/asm8.md

 Certainly, I was!

-Several coding examples that collectively implement all the features described here can be found at http://www.aspisys.com/code followed by the link shown on that page, for the corresponding example.
-(You may have to manually type the rest of the URL, as no direct links may be provided for each separate example.)
+Several coding examples that collectively implement all the features described here can be found at http://www.aspisys.com/code and in the `code` subdirectory of the assembler ZIP archive.

 ### <br>__Notes about :X and #X mode__<br>